napari/napari/docs/naps/0-nap-process.md

 reference implementation.
 It is generally recommended that at least a prototype implementation be co-developed with the NAP, as ideas that sound good in principle sometimes turn out to be impractical.
-Often it makes sense for the prototype implementation to be made available as PR to the napari repo, as long as it is properly marked as WIP (work in progress).
+Often it makes sense for the prototype implementation to be made available as a PR to the napari repo, as long as it is properly marked as WIP (work in progress).

 ### Review and Resolution